alexandoikon13/Covid-19-SQL-based-Analysis/README.md

 ### Usage in Power BI
 - Import the processed data from PostgreSQL into Power BI.
 - Create visualizations and dashboards using Power BI's extensive tools and features.
-- Share the Power BI reports and dashboards with relevant stakeholders for informed decision-making and public awareness.

 ## Conclusion
 This project, through its comprehensive data analysis and subsequent visualization in Power BI, aims to provide valuable insights into the COVID-19 pandemic, aiding in understanding its impact and guiding response efforts.